ducquang171099/rag-chatbot/README.md

+Banking Credit Chatbot
+###
-# Retrieval-Augmented Generation (RAG) Application
+RAG: Retrieval-Augmented Generation
+POC: Proof of concept
 ### Using
 - LangChain and OpenAI
 - Chroma